vblanco20-1/vulkan-guide/docs/chapter-2/cleanup.md

 ```

-At this point, if you run the engine, and close it, the debug layers should only complain about a missing `VK_OBJECT_TYPE_DEBUG_UTILS_MESSENGER_EXT;` As this object is something implicitly created by vk-bootstrap library, we arent going to care about it.
+At this point, if you run the engine, and close it, the debug layers should only complain about a missing `VK_OBJECT_TYPE_DEBUG_UTILS_MESSENGER_EXT;` As this object is something implicitly created by vk-bootstrap library, we aren't going to care about it.

 With this, chapter 2 is completed.
 Next step is to start rendering meshes in chapter 3.